upyesp/BS7204/README.md

 This repository contains slides prepared for an assessed presentation for module BS7204, 'Network Security and Penetration Testing'.

-The presentation is located [here](https://bs7204.upyesp.org).

-The presentation is hosted on GitHub Pages.
-A subdomain routes to the Pages site.
+The presentation is located here, [bs7204.upyesp.org](https://bs7204.upyesp.org).
+It is hosted on GitHub Pages.

 The slides are defined in a single file, located at \slides\Slides.md.
 They are written in Markdown, then converted to a presentation using [Marp](https://marp.app/).
 Many thanks to the Marp team.